Bead Embroidery with Kinga Nichols, Sherry Serafini, and Nancy Eha

 Thank you ladies for all you share and all you offered so we can have a little behind the scenes of how you create your beautiful beaded art.

-Get these bead embroidery products today!
+Learn from these bead embroidery artists today!